Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - PaaS

 **Explanation:**
-"SaaS" is incorrect; application software does not provide raw storage.
+SaaS is incorrect; application software does not provide raw storage.
-"IaaS" is correct.
+IaaS is correct.
 IaaS provides virtualized compute, volume storage, and object storage for customers.
-"DaaS" is incorrect; virtual desktops are not storage-focused.
+DaaS is incorrect; virtual desktops are not storage-focused.
-"PaaS" is incorrect; PaaS abstracts storage management.
+PaaS is incorrect; PaaS abstracts storage management.

 ---